Top 8 Enthralling Games Like "Horizon Zero Dawn" Everyone Should Play

 The hype was real, especially after what they’d done with GTA 5, their previous game.
 By looking at the reactions and reviews, it’s safe to say that Rockstar’s latest action-adventure game has somehow exceeded everyone’s expectations.

 For the first time ever in a Rockstar game, there is choice-based gameplay.
 You will have more than a few ways to tackle a scenario.
-Go all guns blazing or do the talking instead—it’s up to you.
-The world will shape and react according to your decisions.
+Go all guns blazing or get talking instead—it’s up to you.
+The world will react and take shape according to your decisions.

 Gunplay feels a little clunky, but once you get used to it, it’s fun.
 I wish they tweak it a little bit to make it better.
 Other than that, it’s hard to pinpoint anything wrong with this game.